narenarjun/ultimate-stack/README.md

 <!-- ### ✨✨  -->
 ### ✨✨ Futher Future Improvements 🛠️💻⏳:
 These are the possible future improvement which can be made to make the even more solid and functional.
 They are:
-☐ Upgrade connection from `http` to `https` with TLS certifactes by use of `cert-manager` which automates certificate management in the k8s cluster.
+- ☐ Upgrade connection from `http` to `https` with TLS certifactes by use of `cert-manager` which automates certificate management in the k8s cluster.
-☐ Lock `authentication` and `authorization` access to the apps deployemts and to it's relative Database statefulset deployemts respectively in the Istio's `PeerAuthentication` mode set to `STRICT`.
+- ☐ Lock `authentication` and `authorization` access to the apps deployemts and to it's relative Database statefulset deployemts respectively in the Istio's `PeerAuthentication` mode set to `STRICT`.
+- ☐ Move to use a solid Typescript based framework like nestjs for the Backend APIs.
-☐ Implement and Migrate the backend service from the `cookie/cookie-session` based authentication to the `Authentication bearer token` based auth.
+- ☐ Implement and Migrate the backend service from the `cookie/cookie-session` based authentication to the `Authentication bearer token` based auth.
-☐ Improve  styling in the Frontend App.
+- ☐ Improve  styling in the Frontend App.
-☐ Make Frontend a static site and remove all the SSR components and use `redux` or `redux-tool` for solid statemanagment and use `typescript` in the frontend too.
+- ☐ Make Frontend a static site and remove all the SSR components and use `redux` or `redux-tool` for solid statemanagment and use `typescript` in the frontend too.
-☐ Create and deploy database with replicasets with primary and secondary replicators enabled with data replication. https://docs.mongodb.com/manual/core/replica-set-architecture-three-members/
+- ☐ Create and deploy database with replicasets with primary and secondary replicators enabled with data replication. https://docs.mongodb.com/manual/core/replica-set-architecture-three-members/
-☐ Improve cluster security with using [Falco](https://falco.org/).
+- ☐ Improve cluster security with using [Falco](https://falco.org/).
-☐ Create and add more Services such as `Ads-service`, `User-service`, `Recommendation-Service` and `Email-service` respectively in accordance with their useage to the Glotixz app.
+- ☐ Create and add more Services such as `Ads-service`, `User-service`, `Recommendation-Service` and `Email-service` respectively in accordance with their useage to the Glotixz app.
-☐ Add `Chaos-Testing`
+- ☐ Add `Chaos-Testing`
-☐ Create and add kustomise templated for the k8s yamls for the glotixz app ☐ Test the application in a `Openshift` environment
+- ☐ Create and add kustomise templated for the k8s yamls for the glotixz app
+- ☐ Test the application in a `Openshift` environment
-☐ Try to create IaC with [pulumi](https://www.pulumi.com/)
+- ☐ Try to create IaC with [pulumi](https://www.pulumi.com/)